omnivector-solutions/license-manager/lm-agent-snap/README.md

 # Development

-For development purposes, you can build the `license-manager-agent` part prior of packing the snap.
+For development purposes, you can build the `license-manager-agent` part prior to packing the snap.
 To do that, run:
 ```bash
 snapcraft prime -v
 ```